This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Oral zinc compounds have been used for decades for treating disorders such as telogen effluvium and alopecia areata, forms of hair loss, because zinc benefits hair follicle health.
 Zinc is an essential co-factor for multiple enzymes and is involved with important functional activities in the hair follicle.

 Zinc is also a potent inhibitor of hair follicle regression, and it accelerates hair follicle recovery.
-Studies suggest that some alopecia areata patients have zinc deficiency, and oral zinc sulfate therapy serves as an effective treatment.
+Studies have suggested that some alopecia areata patients have zinc deficiency, and oral zinc sulfate therapy serves as an effective treatment.

 In a 2013 study, researchers evaluated the role of zinc status in each of the four types of hair loss, including alopecia areata, male pattern hair loss, female pattern hair loss and telogen effluvium.
 In all of the hair loss patients, the mean serum zinc was significantly lower than the control group.